CascadeSTEAM/cascadesteam.github.io/index.md

 ## Donate

-Cascade STEAM is community supported.
-Please donate to help fund our operations and programs.
+Cascade STEAM is community supported - we are NOT a member organization with member dues.
+If you value our work and have the financial means to support us, then please donate\!
+Your donation will help fund our operations and programs.
+Any donation amount is appreciated.
 See our [Donate](/donate) page for additional details and payment options.
 Thank you for your support!<br>

 [>> DONATE NOW <<](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C)

 ## Contact Us